 If you’re like most stylish men, you don’t want to look like you’re going to the office every time you wear a suit for a non-office special occasion.
 As a wedding guest or groom, you should wear a proper-fit men’s wedding style suit, not an office-style suit.
 You also need to know the types of accessories that can transform any suit, even a work-suit, to occasion-style suit.
 Let’s help you with modern suit dressing tips for every man including the groom and groomsmen, and male wedding guests – so that you can look better than ever at your wedding or any special occasion, and most importantly, learn how to choose the perfect-fit men’s suit for your body type.

 In this post, we touch on wedding suit types and the tiny details that will make you stand out at a wedding ceremony and reception either as the groom, groomsman or male wedding guest.
 Read on to find out how to create a unique dapper look in men’s occasion-suits.
 You’ll see pictures of men and grooms’ suit attire and style tips to look sharp on your wedding day.
 You’ll find answers to what are the popular wedding suit styles for Nigerian men, must-have suit accessories, essential tips for getting the perfect-fit suit for your body, the 3 types of suit cuts and how to know the one to buy, plus more men’s sharp-dressing ideas.
-Let’s dive right into it…
+This is a long post and you’ll have to read to the end to get the most from this article.
+Now, let’s dive right into it…

 8 Types and Styles of Modern Wedding Suits Popular with Nigerian Grooms

 #1.
 Two-Piece Suit for Wedding in Plain, Solid Colour